-- Upgrade of the electronic document record management system to the latest supported version to ensure continuation of legislative compliance against public records requirements. - To further tighten cyber security controls to reduce cyber risk, the Information Communications Technology team migrated and upgraded to a new hybrid cloud email service. - Ongoing training for staff to improve cyber awareness and information management enabling hybrid workforce flexibility.
+- Upgrade of the electronic document record management system to the latest. supported version to ensure continuation of legislative compliance against public records requirements - To further tighten cyber security controls to reduce cyber risk, the Information Communications Technology team migrated and upgraded to a new hybrid cloud email service - Ongoing training for staff to improve cyber awareness and information management enabling hybrid workforce flexibility - Following the roll-out of the new organisational values and behaviours in 2020-21, Council launched the ShoutOut application to provide a platform where all smart phone users can access the Council designated portal to

-- Following the roll-out of the new organisational values and behaviours in 2020-21, Council launched the ShoutOut application to provide a platform where all smart phone users can access the Council designated portal to recognise, acknowledge and thank staff publicly for positive behaviour and actions that strengthen organisational, team and community relationships.
+- recognise, acknowledge and thank staff publicly for positive behaviour and actions that strengthen organisational, team and community relationships.
 It also provides an alternative means of communication (other than email) that both office and non-office-based staff can access. - Boosting in-house building maintenance programs resulting in savings and other efficiencies for the benefit of tenants and users of Council facilities.

-The following reviews Council's performance against its 2021-22 Annual Plan actions.
-A 'Not applicable' indicates there was no 2021-22 action required.
+The following reviews Council's performance against its 2021-22 actions from the Annual Plan.